ziirish/burp-ui/docs/gunicorn.rst

 ========

 Starting from v0.0.6, `Burp-UI`_ supports `Gunicorn`_ in
-order to handle multiple users simultaneously.
+order to handle multiple users simultaneously because some operations (like the online restoration) may take some time and thus may block any further requests.
+With `Gunicorn`_, you have several workers that can proceed the requests so you can handle more users.

 You need to install ``gunicorn`` and ``eventlet``: